 Second PhD student cohort – 2019-20

 The second cohort of PhD students funded by the Medical Research Foundation.
-Twelve students undertaking multidisciplinary PhD projects are based in UKRI cross-council funded AMR consortia in 9 universities across the UK.
+Fourteen students undertaking multidisciplinary PhD projects are based in UKRI cross-council funded AMR consortia in 9 universities across the UK.

 Our second cohort are: